The local authority search is one of the mandatory conveyancing searches you will need when buying a house with a mortgage.

 In this article:

-There are two parts to the local authority search, LLC1 and CON29, find out more about these below:
+Local authority searches are made up of two parts: LLC1 and CON29.
+Find out more about these below:

 This checks entries on the Local Land Charges Register about the property and the land it sits on to see if there are any legal restrictions related to your purchase.